 Now here’s one you’ll definitely want to make anonymous!

 Sharing an embarrassing story is a hilarious approach to removing the rigidity of your meeting.
 Not only that, but co-workers who have just shared something embarrassing with the group are more likely to open up and give out their best ideas later in the session.
-One study found that this icebreaker activity for Zoom meetings can generate 26% more and better ideas.
+One study found that this icebreaker activity for face-to-face meetings can generate 26% more and better ideas.

 How to make it

 Another one for the open-ended slide here.
-Just ask the question in the title, remove the ‘name’ field for participants, hide the results, and reveal them one-by-one.
+Just ask the question in the title, remove the ‘name’ field for participants, hide the results, and reveal them one by one.